merbanan/rtl_433_tests/tests/InFactroy-Temp-Humidity-Sensor-T05K-THC/readme.md

 ##Datas

 I grabbed the following datas.
-Notice that I think that there is a glitch in my RTL_433 setup, as a -A shows empty frame.
+Notice that I think that there is a glitch in my RTL_433 setup, as a -A (bellow) shows empty frame.
+May be the same for my *.data files.

 ```
 *** signal_start = 1436510, signal_end = 1718418